 If a man has come to that insight, I think you can hear it in the way he plays.
 I think I hear it here.
 (1960)”

-The following video montage offers many images of Art Pepper and Conte Candoli as set to Whims of Chambers from Getting’ Together.
+The following video features Art Pepper and Conte Candoli on the full album of Getting’ Together.